 The January 1st deadline is fast approaching!
-Use this checklist as you finalize your applications.
+Use this checklist as you finalize your applications or let us help.

 This first group of questions is meant to help you assess how well you have described yourself as an applicant that is both a fit and a match for the school of your choice.
 These questions are especially useful for any school-specific supplemental essays, especially “Why *University*?” prompts.